 Agencies involved in the development of the Carlsbad Water Quality Improvement Plan (WQIP) include the Cities of Carlsbad, Encinitas, Escondido, Oceanside, San Marcos, Solana Beach, Vista, and the County of San Diego.
 The WQIP is a requirement of updated stormwater regulations adopted by the Regional Water Quality Control Board (Regional Board) according to Order No. R9-2013-0001, as amended by Order Nos.
 R9 2015-0001 and R9-2015-0100.
 The ultimate goal of the WQIP is to protect, preserve, enhance, and restore water quality of receiving water bodies.
 These improvements in water quality will be accomplished through an adaptive planning and management process that identifies the highest priority water quality conditions within the watershed and implements strategies to address them.

 The Carlsbad Water Quality Improvement Plan was originally submitted to the Regional Board on June 26, 2015, as required by the Municipal Permit.
 The WQIP was subsequently revised and resubmitted in order to incorporate comments received from the public and the Regional Board.
 Following further comments, the Regional Board issued an acceptance letter for the Carlsbad WQIP on November 22, 2016.
-The resulting WQIP, appendices, and acceptance letter are available at the links below:
+In July 2017, a public process was initiated to consider proposed updates to the Carlsbad WQIP.
+The process included a consultation panel public meeting and a public review period to provide comments on proposed updates.
+As a result, the Carlsbad WQIP was updated to include the hydromodification exemption for Escondido Creek and revisions identified in the Fiscal Year 2016-2017 Carlsbad WMA WQIP Annual Report submitted January 30, 2018.
+The updated Carlsbad WQIP was finalized in May 2018 and the resulting WQIP and appendices are available at the links below:

-Final Carlsbad Water Quality Improvement Plan Appendices (PDF)
+Final Carlsbad Water Quality Improvement Plan and Appendices (May 2018 Update)

 For Copermittee contact information, please check out the Carlsbad Stakeholders page.